 As a school that prides itself on its small personised size, we at the North-West Christian School, value the personalisation of all learning.
 The division of our school into three distinct learning phases of Primary, Middle and High School further personalises the uniqueness of our educational delivery to each and every one of our students.

 Our High School delivers a curriculum that is formulated to combine the learning of the past into a final preparation for each child’s post Year 10 challenges.
 We want the very best for each child’s future which includes their physical, spiritual and academic achievement.
 We believe that any child can realise their potential and that collectively as a team ‘their dream’ can be achieved.
 Our High School program will provide a sound foundation for whatever career path your child will choose.
-Our curriculum will provide the smooth transition from our Year 10 to a Matriculation College, TAS TAFE or other educational destination.
+Our curriculum will provide the smooth transition from our Year 10 to Tasmanian senior secondary schools, TAS TAFE or other educational destination.

 Our students in High School are taught the key eight learning areas of the Australian Curriculum: